Cirque: Glacial-erosion

 Eventually, the hollow may become a large bowl shape in the side of the mountain, with the headwall being weathered by ice segregation, and as well as being eroded by plucking.
 The basin will become deeper as it continues to be eroded by ice segregation and abrasion.
 Should ice segregation, plucking and abrasion continue, the dimensions of the cirque will increase, but the proportion of the landform would remain roughly the same.
 A bergschrund forms when the movement of the glacier separates the moving ice from the stationary ice, forming a crevasse.
 The method of erosion of the headwall lying between the surface of the glacier and the cirque's floor has been attributed to freeze-thaw mechanisms.
 The temperature within the bergschrund changes very little, however, studies have shown that ice segregation (frost shattering) may happen with only small changes in temperature.
-Water that flows into the bergschrund can be cooled to freezing temperatures by the surrounding ice, allowing freeze-thaw mechanisms to occur.
+Water that flows into the bergschrund can be cooled to freezing temperatures by the surrounding ice, allowing freeze-thaw free mechanisms to occur.

 If two adjacent cirques erode toward one another, an arête, or steep sided ridge, forms.
 When three or more cirques erode toward one another, a pyramidal peak is created.
 In some cases, this peak will be made accessible by one or more arêtes.
 The Matterhorn in the European Alps is an example of such a peak.

 Where cirques form one behind the other, a cirque stairway results, as at the Zastler Loch in the Black Forest.

 As glaciers can only originate above the snowline, studying the location of present-day cirques provides information on past glaciation patterns and on climate change.

-Fluvial-erosion cirque formation
+Fluvial-erosion

 Although a less common usage, the term cirque is also used for amphitheatre-shaped, fluvial-erosion features.
 For example, an approximately 200 km2 anticlinal erosion cirque is at 30°35′N 34°45′E on the southern boundary of the Negev highlands.
 This erosional cirque or makhtesh was formed by intermittent river flow in the Makhtesh Ramon cutting through layers of limestone and chalk, resulting in cirque walls with a sheer 200 m drop.
 The Cirque du Bout du Monde is another such feature, created in karst terraine in the Burgundy region of the department of Côte-d'Or in France.

 Yet another type of fluvial erosion-formed cirque is found on Réunion island, which includes the tallest volcanic structure in the Indian Ocean.
 The island consists of an active shield-volcano (Piton de la Fournaise) and an extinct, deeply eroded volcano (Piton des Neiges).
 Three cirques have eroded there in a sequence of agglomerated, fragmented rock and volcanic breccia associated with pillow lavas overlain by more coherent, solid lavas.

 A common feature for all fluvial-erosion cirques is a terrain which includes erosion resistant upper structures overlying materials which are more easily eroded.